eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 4. the ways in which these risks may be fully mitigated in the future, e.g. by means of ZKP-based proof mechanisms for attestations.

 5. the risks for User privacy related to revocation checking.
-5. the risks for User privacy related to revocation checking.

 In this version of the document, the feedback of Member States during